Jim Maloney: Career

 Injuries shortened his career, robbing him of the chance to pitch for the "Big Red Machine"—the fabled Cincinnati NL dynasty from 1970–79.
-Maloney was able to pitch in only seven games for the Reds in 1970, due to a ruptured Achilles tendon, and he was winless in just three starts.
+Maloney ruptured his Achilles tendon in the 1970 preseason and tried to pitch through it, but was ineffective.
+He pitched in only seven games for the Reds and he was winless in three starts.
 He was traded from the Reds to the Angels for Greg Garrett on December 15, 1970.
 With the Angels in 1971, he was winless in four starts and made nine other appearances in relief.

 Over his career, he won 134 games (all with the Reds) and lost 84, with an ERA of 3.19.
 In 1973, he was elected to the Cincinnati Reds Hall of Fame.
 As a hitter, Maloney was better than average, posting a .201 batting average (126-for-628) with 51 runs, 7 home runs, 53 RBI and 33 bases on balls.
 Defensively, he was about average, recording a .957 fielding percentage.